 1 The first is a global look.

 Be open to what is going on in your direct environment and in the world with an eye for the many events and variations therein.
 And it is not enough to just be aware of what is happening globally and locally.
 They need to have an eye for differences in order to respond properly to them.
 This global view should be combined with situational awareness.

 The aim is to highlight the truly unique events, especially the local ones, and develop specific actions.
 To put forward the resultant vision is clearly of utmost importance.
 It gives people a clear common purpose and a certain motivation to persevere.
 Without this vision, you are not going anywhere.

 2 Second is to have an eye for relations and cooperation.

-In the current practical organisation, cooperation is increasingly important.
+In the current practical organization, cooperation is increasingly important.
 It is not only about the cooperation between leaders and followers or between professionals in departments.
-It is also about cooperation between organisations, collaboration in alliances and networks.
-These new forms of cooperation involve integrity, collegiality, and the ability to deal with difference.
+It is also about cooperation between organizations, collaboration in alliances and networks.
+These new forms of cooperation involve integrity, collegiality, and the ability to deal with differences.
 Trust in yourself and others is essential.

 3 The third perspective is an analytical perspective on complex issues

 in effect to understand the dynamics and to explore how these dynamics can be addressed by unraveling these complexities.
 A good analysis of the problem is usually half of the solution.
 By sharing the results of your analysis, it creates certain tranquility and you create a common understanding and a starting point to address problems.
 These are hard data and soft events that are difficult to interpret.